DavidCastroPena/CSS224V_Project/readme.md

 python retriever/PerformQuery.py
 ```

-### 6. Excecute the answer_questions script
+### 6. Excecute the generateMemo script
-After we performed the query, we are ready to execute the answer_questions script.
+After we performed the query, we are ready to execute the generateMemo script.
 This script does the following:

 - Retrieves the relevant papers for the query.
 - Extracts text from the corresponding PDF files for each relevant paper.